HUMBIO 112. Conservation Biology: A Latin American Perspective. 3 Units.

 Explore the amazing capacity of your body to move and adapt within your everyday world.
 You will learn: how your body systems respond to the stress of acute exercise and adapt to chronic exercise training, how your cardiovascular system adapts to optimize oxygen delivery and utilization, how your muscles generate force and hypertrophy in response to training, and how your metabolic/biochemical pathways are regulated to support the increased energy demand of exercise.
 We will discuss theories on the causes of fatigue and muscle soreness, and on what limits human performance.
 Applied topics such as the effects of aging, gender, and environmental conditions (high altitude, heat, cold, microgravity) on your body will be emphasized in the second half of the course.
 Portions of the class will be taught through videos that use online lectures and engaging stories to illustrate physiology concepts.
 Prerequisite: Human Biology core, Biology core, or equivalent, or consent of instructor.

 HUMBIO 135S.
-Applied Topics in Exercise Physiology and Metabolism.
+Body Hacking: Applied Topics in Exercise Physiology.
 3 Units.

-Discussions of controversial topics in exercise physiology, sports performance, aging and environmental physiology.
-Special focus on how to read/evaluate research papers, how to get science out of the lab through better communication, and how basic and applied science is used to develop novel training programs and new medical devices.
-Students will learn the fundamentals of science storytelling and mixed media presentation of ideas.
-Requirements of this class include participating in blogs & in-class discussions, evaluations of physiology research, writing a research paper, and creation of a science-based story to share with the class.
+Our increasing understanding of exercise physiology and biochemistry provide new insights into how we can "hack" the human body to increase the response to exercise training and improve human performance and health.
+We will explore research and training interventions that try to capitalize on this new knowledge.
+Science communication will also be emphasized in the class, so students will learn the fundamentals of science storytelling and mixed media presentation of ideas.
+Requirements of this class include participating in blogs & in-class discussions, evaluating physiology research, writing a research paper, and creating a science-based story by video or podcast to share with the class.
 If class is full, contact instructor for an application.
 Enrollment limited to 10.
-Prerequisites: B+ or higher in HB135 and/or consent of instructor.
+Prerequisites: B+ or higher in HUMBIO 135 and/or consent of instructor.

 HUMBIO 136.
 Human Physiology Laboratory.
 4 Units.